 VentureBeat: How should what happened to you shape how people feel about corporate influence over research?

 Gebru: A lot of people have been talking about that.
 All of these research conferences are heavily funded by industry, so right now what is computer science research?
 It’s like you’ve got the military and you’ve got corporations.
 What are our other options?
-Like sometimes there’s NIH, but there just needs to be stuff that’s not associated with the military or corporate interests that funds research because inherently there is a conflict of interest.
+Sometimes there’s NIH, but there just needs to be stuff that’s not associated with the military or corporate interests that funds research because inherently there is a conflict of interest.
 I’m not saying that there shouldn’t be research at corporations.
 I think there should be, but when you have the kind of things like what you’re seeing with me, and especially with the [research] censorship, and then you see the types of influence they have in these conferences, I think it’s something that people really need to think about.

 The problem is that when you do research that requires a lot of resources, this becomes even more of a problem.
 That’s a little bit of what we talked about in the paper too.

-VentureBeat: One of the first tweets I read after you were fired was by someone who said there’s a lot of young women and people of color who are interested in entering the field of machine learning that are watching this episode happen right now.
+VentureBeat: One of the first tweets I read after you were fired was by someone who said there are a lot of young women and people of color who are interested in entering the field of machine learning that are watching this episode happen right now.
 I’m curious: What do you want them to know?

 Gebru: Young women of color, I want them to know that these moments are necessary.
 I think these moments are really hard, and what’s painful to me is the message that this sends.
 The biggest story to me is if this is happening to me, what’s happening to other people?
 A lot of people don’t have the platform and visibility and grassroots support that I have, so just imagine: What’s happening to other Black women?
 And how are we still imagining that corporations of their own volition with their diversity initiatives are going to do the right thing?

 You have harassers going out with millions of dollars.
-You have all of these people with so much toxic behavior where people say “But they’re too valuable to the company,” “Oh, but they’re socially awkward,” or whatever.
+You have all of these people with so much toxic behavior, where people say “But they’re too valuable to the company,” “Oh, but they’re socially awkward,” or whatever.
 And you have a Black woman who has had to prove herself over and over again.
 I’ve finally gotten to a point where my expertise is valued by people, but let me tell you, not inside Google.
 There were many times where my expertise was completely dismissed.
 I wrote about that in my email.

 You have someone whose immediate manager and team members have been taking risks to stand by her publicly.
-You have someone whose entire community is standing by her publicly because I cofounded Black in AI with Rediet Abebe, and all of that is not enough for them, not only to determine so fast that I’ve got to go, but to do it in the most disrespectful way, and then play into the angry Black woman narrative.
+You have someone whose entire community is standing by her publicly because I cofounded Black in AI with Rediet Abebe, and all of that is not enough for them, not only to determine so fast that I’ve got to go, but to do it in the most disrespectful way and then play into the angry Black woman narrative.

 So I know it’s difficult to feel that you did not bring this upon yourself and you are in the right, but you have to feel that way.
-And the way to do it is to be around people and to have those grassroots, to have people around you who affirm that.
+And the way to do it is to be around people and to have those grassroots [supporters], to have people around you who affirm that.
 Because if you’re only around people like the VP who just did this to me and gaslit me, you would feel constantly that you brought this upon yourself.
 That’s the first thing I would say.

-The second thing I would say is this is why it’s important for you to participate in our technological future and shape it in your own imagination.
+The second thing I would say is that this is why it’s important for you to participate in our technological future and shape it in your own imagination.
 Dr. Ramon Amaro said this in our Black in AI workshop.
 Ruha Benjamin also talks about this.

 This is why it’s really important for us to think about what scientific education is doing to us, whose paradigm they’re teaching us, and why the only option we’re given right now is to assimilate into this racist and sexist structure, where if you dare step out of your place then you are pushed out like the most discardable object.
 It doesn’t matter how much expertise you have.
 It doesn’t matter how much support you have.

-So it’s not only important for you to participate in this technological future, but think about an alternative future where your imagination gets to shape what kind of technology we’re building.
+So it’s not only important for you to participate in this technological future, but to think about an alternative future where your imagination gets to shape what kind of technology we’re building.
 Because right now, your imagination is not shaping what kind of technology we’re building.
 We’re trying to do cleanup after all the white men who put us in this mess.
 We’re not creating technology in our own imagination.
 They create technology in their imagination to serve their interest, it harms our communities, and then we have to perform cleanup.
 Then while we’re performing cleanup, we get retaliated against.

-VentureBeat: As it relates to people doing things without consequences, what kind of accountability mechanisms do you think are necessary for leadership at Big Tech companies to address long-standing issues?
+VentureBeat: As it relates to people doing things without consequences — what kind of accountability mechanisms do you think are necessary for leadership at Big Tech companies to address long-standing issues?

 Gebru: So you’re in a toxic work environment and what happens?
 None of the leaders have advanced because they have created a good environment for Black women.
 Why?
 Because they don’t have any Black women under them.
 Zero.
-So all these leaders or leaders who have advanced got into their positions without having to create a livable, workable environment for people like me, and then who are the people who determine whether the leaders are doing well?
+So all these leaders, or leaders who have advanced, got into their positions without having to create a livable, workable environment for people like me.
+And then who are the people who determine whether the leaders are doing well?
 The other leaders — who are the people determining whether people like my [former] manager Samy [Bengio] or others get good ratings and calibration, etc.?
 It’s those leaders who have already failed to create any sort of livable, breathable environment for people like me.

 So how do you expect them to then hold other people accountable when they themselves have created hostile environments for people like me?
 And you’ve seen what just happened.
 They just pushed me out as fast as possible.
 They didn’t even have the time to set their story straight.

-They don’t care that … like, this corporation doesn’t care about diversity or inclusion.
+They don’t care that … this corporation doesn’t care about diversity or inclusion.
 So I’m trying to think of what could be done from the outside because nothing else is working, and in fact the lip service makes it a lot worse because it’s gaslighting.

 VentureBeat: Do you think pay for executives at Big Tech companies should be tied to diversity goals so that there’s a stronger incentive than “We’ll do better next time”?